xiaojielei/tp/docs/team/yshinprograms.md

 *   **Key Design Aspects/Features**:
     *   **Observer Pattern**: Uses the Observer pattern (`FundsAlert` as observer, `Summary` as subject) for loose coupling between financial tracking and alerting.
     *   **User Configurability**: Allows users to customize the alert threshold via the `alert set` command.
-    *   **Reliability**: Incorporated `java.util.logging` for tracking alert checks and threshold changes, along with assertions to ensure valid states (e.g., non-negative threshold).
+    *   **Reliability**: Incorporated `java.util.logging` for tracking alert checks and threshold changes (configured via `LoggingConfigurator` to output to `logs/alerts.log` instead of the console), along with assertions to ensure valid states (e.g., non-negative threshold).

 #### User Help System (`ui` package)
 *   **What it is**: Provides users with clear, categorized instructions on how to use the application's various commands.